aiidateam/aiida-core/docs/source/reference/command_line.rst

       set        Set an AiiDA option.
       show       Show details of an AiiDA option for the current profile. unset      Unset an AiiDA option.
-      upgrade    Print a configuration, upgraded to a specific version.

 .. _reference:command-line:verdi-daemon: